NBPHE Launches Public Health Nursing Survey

 The National Board of Public Health Examiners (NBPHE) is conducting a worldwide public health nursing job task analysis for two important reasons:

-The content outline is developed through a JTA process every 5-7 years to ensure the certification exam tests candidates on the tasks most commonly performed in public health nursing.
+A committee develops the content outline through a JTA process every 5-7 years to ensure the certification exam tests candidates on the tasks most commonly performed in public health nursing.
 The integrity of the exam starts with this process and depends on an adequate number of survey responses.

 What is a Job Task Analysis (JTA)?

 A Job Task Analysis is a method of determining the essential functions of a set of jobs or a profession.
-Information is collected using a survey instrument and aggregate data is analyzed based on survey responses.
-This is the most common way certification bodies determine the content that is tested on their certification exam.
+Certification bodies collect Information using a survey instrument and analyze aggregate data based on survey responses.
+This is the most common method they use to determine the content tested on their certification exam.

 Can I share this survey?